‘The Crown’ Star Matt Smith Says Season Two Is ‘Hard To Watch’

 How Will Princess Margaret’s Love Affair With Peter Townsend Play Out?

-Variety reports that actor Ben Miles was also on hand at the premiere to talk about his character’s love affair with the sultry Princess Margaret (Vanessa Kirby).
-Miles revealed that Townsend will finally move on with is life after his affair with Margaret failed to produce anything positive.
+Variety reported that actor Ben Miles was also on hand at the premiere to talk about his character’s love affair with the sultry Princess Margaret (Vanessa Kirby).
+Miles revealed that Townsend will finally move on with his life after his affair with Margaret failed to produce anything positive.

 Miles explained how the series will explore Townsend’s life post-Margaret, though he isn’t sure if his character is better off without Elizabeth’s sister in his life.
 While this will probably the last we see of Townsend, Miles was hopeful that the network will give his character a spin-off in the near future.
 Which other actors will depart after Season 2?